UNBREAKABLE – The OC Podcast : Bone Health + Osteoporosis

 Original Air Date: March 31, 2023

 A fear of falling can develop after a stressful life event or a fall that has resulted in a fracture.
 Falling from standing height – even when falling on concrete or ice – shouldn’t result in a broken bone – but if it does – that can be an indicator of osteoporosis.
-On this episode, Dr. Jenna Gibb assistant professor in the Department of Kinesiology and Physical Education at McGill University discusses what can cause a fall, what is the standard definition of a fall, if you do fall, what you should do and more.
+On this episode, Dr. Jenna Gibbs assistant professor in the Department of Kinesiology and Physical Education at McGill University discusses what can cause a fall, what is the standard definition of a fall, if you do fall, what you should do and more.

 Eating Well Over 50 with Pr.
 Genevieve Mailhot